OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 $ clang -fopencilk -O3 fib.c -o fib
 ```

+{% alert "info" %}
-> ***Note:*** Pass the `-fopencilk` flag to the compiler both when compiling
+Pass the `-fopencilk` flag to the compiler both when compiling
-> and linking the Cilk program.
+and linking the Cilk program.
 During compilation, the flag ensures that the
-> Cilk keywords are recognized and compiled.
+Cilk keywords are recognized and compiled.
 During linking, the flag links
-> ensures the program is properly linked with the OpenCilk runtime library.
+ensures the program is properly linked with the OpenCilk runtime library.
-> (*Former users of Intel Cilk Plus with GCC:* make sure you do *not* include
+(*Former users of Intel Cilk Plus with GCC:* make sure you do *not* include
-> the `-lcilkrts` flag when linking.)
+the `-lcilkrts` flag when linking.)
+{% endalert %}

 The OpenCilk compiler is based on a recent stable version of the LLVM `clang`
 compiler.
 It supports all compiler flags and features that LLVM `clang`